VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 {{< tab "Arch Linux" >}}

-Run `pacman -Syu gcc python`, then you'll want to grab `visual-studio-code-bin` from the AUR. you should have `yay` installed, so this should be as simple as `yay -S visual-studio-code-bin`.
+Run `pacman -Syu gcc python`, then you'll want to grab `visual-studio-code-bin` from the AUR.
+You should have `yay` installed, so this should be as simple as `yay -S visual-studio-code-bin`.

 [TODO] code plugins